Republicans expect gains, but many races close on election day

 Obama's low public approval rating of around 40 percent made him a political liability in some states on the campaign trail, where his last campaign appearance was on Sunday in Philadelphia.
 He stayed in Washington on Monday and met with Federal Reserve Chairwoman Janet Yellen.

 Obama will face pressure to make changes at the White House if his party loses the Senate.
-A Reuters/Ipsos poll showed 75 percent of respondents believe the administration needs to "rethink" how it approaches major issues facing the United States.
-Sixty-four percent said Obama should replace some of his senior staff after the election.
+A Reuters/Ipsos poll showed 75 percent of respondents believe the administration needs to "rethink" how it approaches major issues facing the United States (bit.ly/1ph8sLs).
+Sixty-four percent said Obama should replace some of his senior staff after the election (bit.ly/1rTVVbb).

 But a White House official doubted there would be a major shakeup no matter what the outcome on Tuesday.